Family of teenager with a 'kind and gentle soul’ set up a support group in his memory

 “He adored his younger sisters and would tell them stories about how he was the original gingerbread man.
 He could often be seen having a bounce on the trampoline with his younger sisters or taking them for a walk all wearing matching wellington boots.

-Jess said through Ryedale Nate, Alice was keen to urge people to open up and talk, to not be ashamed or embarrassed and to admit if they are struggling and need help.
+Jess said through Ryedale Nate, Alice was keen to urge people to open up and talk, don’t be ashamed or embarrassed to admit that you are struggling and need help.

 “Whilst we can't bring Nathan back, and have no words as to how much he is missed by so many every day, we are keen to carry on his kindness for helping others and want to support as many people as we can.
 If you see or know someone who you think may be having a rough time, reach out, break the ice, strike up a conversation.
 It can make all the difference!